 - Improved morale, commitment, and productivity

 Flexible work schedules may not meet the needs of every individual employee or department.
-Use the Flexible Work Schedule Proposal to initiate discussion between employees and their departments.
+Use the Flexible Work Schedule Considerations tool to initiate discussion between employees and their departments.

-If departments are ready to create a formal flexible work arrangement or have questions they should contact email@example.com.
+If departments have questions while setting up a flexible work schedule, they should contact firstname.lastname@example.org.

 To learn more about flexible work schedules, visit Policy HR0480 – Work Schedules.